AishwaryaC26/RIS-Vis/README.md

 ## Installation
 To build RIS-Vis on your own computer:
-- Go to your terminal & run <code> git clone https://github.mit.edu/barrettj/achakrav_reu2023.git</code> into your preferred location
+- Go to your terminal & run <code>git clone https://github.mit.edu/barrettj/achakrav_reu2023.git</code> in your preferred location for the repo
 - Then, within terminal, go to the directory with the repository
-- Run <code> docker-compose up --build </code>
+- Run <code>docker-compose up --build</code>
 - The web application should run at http://localhost:8080/!

 To stop running RIS-Vis:
--  Run the command "docker-compose down" on terminal in the project folder directory
+-  Run the command <code>docker-compose down</code> on terminal in the project folder directory
--  To restart the project again, you can simply call "docker-compose up --build"
+-  To restart the project again, you can simply call <code>docker-compose up --build</code>

 ## Detailed Description
 RIS-Vis was built with an emphasis on making it simple to add/remove components!